 - Families can talk about Max's mix of honesty and deceit.
 He avoids outright lies yet isn't fully honest.
 Is the distinction important?
 Is he justifying immoral behavior, or is he doing the right thing?

 Absent parents are a common theme in children's stories.
 Why do you think this is?

 Max dons disguises and adopts the mannerisms of theatrical characters when he's on the job.
 How does this help him?

-|Available on:||Nook, Audiobook (unabridged), Hardback, iBooks, Kindle
+- Available on: Nook, Audiobook (unabridged), Hardback, iBooks, Kindle

-Common Sense Media's unbiased ratings are conducted by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.See how we rate
+Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.See how we rate